roflmuffin/CounterStrikeSharp/docfx/docs/admin-framework/defining-command-overrides.md

----
-title: Defining Command Overrides
+# Defining Command Overrides

-description: A guide on how to define command overrides for CounterStrikeSharp.
+A guide on how to define command overrides for CounterStrikeSharp.
----

 ## Defining Admin and Group specific overrides